KT-engbyte/Sprocket_Central_Pty_Ltd/README.md

 # Recommendation
 A further review of job industry 'N/A' will be necessary to have a focussed marketing effort on customers of particular job industry.
 Also, the discrepancy in the number of customers in the Customer Address & Customer Demographic tables to be resolved with a view to a timely update of tables as required.
-An articulate review of the Product line, Product class & brand generating the highest profts should be undertaken to develop a marketing strtaegy that will target customers' appropriately.
+An articulate review of the Product line, Product class & brand generating the highest profits should be undertaken to develop a marketing strategy that will target customers' appropriately.